dimitri/pgloader/docs/ref/pgsql-citus-target.rst

-``company`` table, which is the table where the distribution key is specified. pgloader will discover that itself from walking the PostgreSQL catalogs, and you may also use the following specification in the pgloader command to explicitely add the indirect dependency:
+``company`` table, which is the table where the distribution key is specified. pgloader will discover that itself from walking the PostgreSQL catalogs, and you may also use the following specification in the pgloader command to explicitly add the indirect dependency:

 ::